-After three unsuccessful IUI attempts, it is recommended that consideration be given to an In Vitro Fertilisation (IVF) cycle after consultation with your treating specialist.
+After two or three unsuccessful IUI attempts, it is recommended that consideration is given to an In Vitro Fertilisation (IVF) cycle after consultation with your treating specialist.

-Donor sperm is needed in cases where the husband/partner:
+Donor sperm is also needed in cases where the husband/partner:

-For more details on exact fees and other information relating to the IUI procedure or any other fertility treatment options, please contact City Fertility Centre fertility coordinators.
+As each treatment cycle is structured to suit individual needs, costs can vary depending on the level of service required.
+For more details on exact fees and other information relating to the IUI procedure or any other fertility treatment option, please contact City Fertility fertility coordinators.

-To find out more about artificial insemination, please read our IUI Fact Sheet or Donor Insemination Fact Sheet, or visit our Patient Information Booklets page and download the Intra-Uterine Insemination (IUI) PDF.
+To find out more about Artificial Insemination – IUI, please read our fact sheets: IUI using partner’s sperm, Donor Insemination or visit our Patient information booklets page and download the Intra-Uterine Insemination (IUI) PDF.